 Dun dun DAOOO, dun dun daooo, dun dun dao

 After all this time, I finally go to the top of Spiegelspire to fight the boss.
-He just let our heroes train up in his own dungeon for the past however many hours, now he doesn't have a chance.
+He just let our heroes train up in his own dungeon for the past however many hours while he hid in his room like an introvert whose roommates are having a party, now he doesn't have a chance.
 Also the mirror woman is probably elderly now.

 Miralgo (Spiegel in the remake) is no match whatsoever for this crew.
 Normally your levels would be like 25 at this point, and I've got an extra 20.

 I'll still need to level grind again outside the last castle, namely to get the Liquid Metal Slime class maxed for Hassan to tank the optional superboss, and get the levels to actually fight said superboss.
-The remake version's superboss is the hardest thing in the first six DQs.
+The remake version's superboss is the hardest thing in the first six DQs (original versions).
 If this is as bad...I'll need level 60 or more.

 The reward for winning the fight.
 Not to get too excited, because it doesn't do what it does in the other games.
 It's just an MP restore with a few uses.
 Hustle Dance is basically the new Sage's Stone, as a zero-MP HealUs equivalent.

-The King speaks in bizarre incantations now that Miralgo's curse is lifted.
-Good thing it wasn't a Danhausen curse, we would be screwed.
+The King speaks in bizarre incantations now that Miralgo's curse is lifted, and it frees the woman from the mirror.

 Erika: "What?
 Where am I?"